koalkoal4/bolt-generated-project/src/pages/posts/precision-in-dog-training.md

               <span class="font-bold text-white"></span>
         </div>
         <p class="text-lg text-slate-600 dark:text-slate-300">
             <strong>Clear Criteria:</strong> Know exactly what the 'perfect' version looks like in your mind before you start rewarding.
 Is it a tuck sit?
 A down with elbows on the floor?
 Be specific to avoid confusing your dog (and yourself!).
-Avoid common <a href="https://trainedtails.com/posts/beginner-mistakes" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">beginner mistakes</a> here.
+Avoid common <a href="https://trainedtails.com/posts/beginner-mistakes" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">beginner mistakes</a> here.
         </p>
     </div>
      <div class="relative pl-8">